 How did you feel when you found out?
 How did you find out?
 Nothing worse than seeing a Facebook alert pop up on your iPhone / android phone to show that special day is RIGHT NOW….

-Lets be honest – I don’t think theres anyone out there that has never forgotten a birthday (or other important date).
+I don’t think theres anyone out there that has never forgotten a birthday (or other important date for that matter).

-Who wants to be the one that forgets?
+Do you want to be the one who forgets?